bmedici/rest-ftp-daemon/README.md

 Job cleanup
 ------------------------------------------------------------------------------------

-Job can be cleanup up after a certain amount of time, when they reach on of these status:
+Job can be cleanup up after a certain delay, when they are on one of these status:

-- failed, after conchita.clean_failed seconds
+- "failed", cleaned up after conchita.clean_failed seconds
-- finished, after conchita.clean_finished seconds
+- "finished", cleaned up after conchita.clean_finished seconds

-Cleanup is done on a regular basis, every few seconds (conchita.timer)
+Cleanup is done on a regular basis, every X seconds (X = conchita.timer)

 Usage examples